alex7kom/node-steam-web-api-key/README.md

 getSteamAPIKey({ sessionID: sessionID, webCookie: cookies }, callback);
 ```

 The second argument to the callback will be your API key.
+Optionally, you can also provide a `domain` to which an API key will be registered (default is `localhost`).

 If failed to retrieve Web API key due to [limited account](https://support.steampowered.com/kb_article.php?ref=3330-IAGK-7663), it will return `Access Denied` error in the callback.